ber34/cssresponsive/README.md

 Faceboke
 Added support for the Protocol Open Graph Facebook Added support for the framework Bootstrap
+The class made ​​every google font support.
+Now in an easy way that you can make the font on the page.
+You get to choose from 10 pieces
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Css Responsive jest to Klasa do obsługi  stron html5, jQuery,  CssResponsive,   CssBrowser, CssVersion, Open Graph Facebook.
 Klasa ma za zadanie  wczytywania  odpowiednich styli css w zależności od przeglądarki